Graduate Course Descriptions

 Psychology Core Courses

-All students must also complete 2 of the following courses.
-All courses will survey research in the relevant field of study but provide more depth than is available in undergraduate level courses.
-Further, all courses will examine the research methods typically employed in the field of study.
+All students must also complete at least 2 of the following core content courses, each of which is typically offered once every two or three years on a rotating basis.
+These graduate-level courses will survey research in the relevant field of study and provide more depth than is available in undergraduate-level courses.
+In addition, all core content courses will examine the research methods typically employed in their field of study.

 An examination of life span developmental psychology with reference to classic theories (e.g., Piaget) and recent theoretical and experimental advances.
 An exploration of typical human development, including infancy, childhood, adolescence, and adulthood, with emphasis on childhood social, emotional, and cognitive development.